wendyverdonk93/docs/content/faq/risk-and-fraud/new-bank-account.md

 ---
 title : "New bank account?"
-meta_title: "FAQ Risk and fraud - New bank account - MultiSafepay Support"
+meta_title: "FAQ Risk and fraud - New bank account - MultiSafepay Docs"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support articles for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
 read_more: "."
 ---